HTC 7 Mozart review

 - Battery standby: 360 - 435 hours

-HTC 7 Mozart User Reviews
+HTC 7 Mozart user reviews

 Average rating from 35 reviews:

 Reviewed by Jeff from England on 31st Jan 2013

 The 2 action (slide and press) to answer the phone, does not work 85% of the time.
 Also the 1 touch end call, is the same.

 I have a replacement phone, and the problems are the same.

 At the end of the day, it's a phone, and if you can't answer a call, when the phone rings, something is drastically wrong.
 I am stuck in a 24 month contract, with 8 months to go, and can't get out of it.
 I HATE IT !!!

 Reviewed by william from scotland on 20th Nov